-Here at Berrybrook we are fortunate to have a great team of staff who work hard to ensure that all pupils make progress in a safe learning environment with provision that is differentiated to meet individual pupil needs.
-As part of the structure at Berrybrook we have an internal inclusion team that discusses individual cases and concerns that may be raised.
-Our inclusion team is made up of the following staff members:
+Here at Berrybrook we are fortunate to have an experienced and dedicated team of staff who work extremely_hard to ensure that all pupils make progress in a safe learning environment with provision that is differentiated to meet individual pupil needs.
+As part of the structure at Berrybrook, we have an internal 'Inclusion Team' that discusses individual cases and concerns that may be raised.
+Our Inclusion Team is made up of the following staff members: